Coral Gables Festival of the Arts features vibrant, original concepts

 This year’s Coral Gables Festival of the Arts finished Jan.
 28 after a weekend filled with an eclectic range of art, food and entertainment.
 Many of the artists used vivid pops of color in their work and said they gain inspiration from their everyday lives.
 We spent a few minutes with five of them:

-Silvia Tatiana Art
+Silvia T. Duarte: Silvia Tatiana Art

-Tatiana is an acrylic artist based in Miami.
+Duarte is an acrylic artist based in Miami.
 While she used to paint more realist work, she now primarily focuses on abstract paintings that physicalize her emotions and environment.

 “Every time I paint, it is a self-awareness process,” she said.
 “Different colors or patterns come out depending on my mood or what I am feeling.”

 She said she finds inspiration in the bright colors surrounding her at the beach and throughout the city of Miami.
-Tatiana is on Instagram @silviatatiana_art.
+Duarte is on Instagram @silviatatiana_art.

 Maria Elena Perez-Puelles: Art by Mele